rubys/whimsy-board-agenda-nodejs/MACOSX.md

     brew install node

-Make sure that the version of Node that you are running is a supported version (10, 12, 13, and coming late April 2020, version 14).
+Make sure that the version of Node that you are running is a supported version (12 or later).

     node --version